Luis Urueta: International

 Urueta coached for Colombia in the 2013 World Baseball Classic Qualifiers, then managed the team in the 2017 World Baseball Classic Qualifiers.
 He guided the team past former WBC teams Panama and Spain to a spot in the 2017 World Baseball Classic, Colombia's first trip to the World Baseball Classic.
 Following this historic qualification, Urueta's services were also retained to skipper the national team at the WBC.

 Urueta served as manager of the Liga Dominicana de Beisbol Profesional team Tigres de Licey.

 Major leagues

+Arizona Diamondbacks

 In October 2017, Urueta was hired as a major league coach for the Arizona Diamondbacks.
 He became the bench coach for the Diamondbacks in the 2020 season.
 Urueta became acting manager in a game against the San Diego Padres on July 26, 2020, after Arizona manager Torey Lovullo was ejected in the fifth inning; it was the first time that a person from Colombia managed a team during a major league game.

+Miami Marlins

+On November 11, 2022, the Miami Marlins hired Urueta as their bench coach for the 2023 season.
+Marlins manager Skip Schumaker left the team with two games remaining in the 2024 season, ceding managerial duties to Urueta.
+On October 2, 2024, Urueta was fired alongside the entirety of the Marlins coaching staff.

+Texas Rangers

+On November 5, 2024, Urueta was hired by the Texas Rangers to serve as the team's bench coach, with the intention of having the incumbent bench coach Donnie Ecker transition to a focus on hitting.

+Managerial record

 Personal life

 Urueta's nickname is "Pipe" (from Felipe).
 He is married and has two daughters.
 As a teenager, Urueta was a football (soccer) goalkeeper; he was inspired to pursue a baseball career after watching Édgar Rentería's game-winning hit in Game 7 of the 1997 World Series.